Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: Multiple normalized solutions

 By contradiction we assume $\bar c <0$.
 Then $K^{PSP}_{\bar c}$ is compact and $K^{PSP}_{\bar c} \cap (\R \times \{0\}) =\emptyset$.
 It follows that $q= \genus(P_2(K^{PSP}_{\bar c})) < \infty$.
 Arguing as in the proof of Theorem \ref{theopassmult}, let $\delta>0$ such that $q= \genus(P_2(N_\delta(K^{PSP}_{\bar c}))) < \infty$.
 By Theorem \ref{thm_def_gen}, there exist $\varepsilon\in (0,1)$ small and $\eta: [0,1] \times \R \times H^s_r(\R^N) \to \R \times H^s_r(\R^N)$ satisfying

 and

 We can choose $j \in \N$ sufficiently large such that $c_j^m > \bar c - \varepsilon$ and take $B \in \Lambda_{j+q}^m$ such that $B \subset \mc{I}^{\bar c +\varepsilon}$.
 Then we have

-From equations $(\ref{ax1}), (\ref{ax2})$ we derive $c_j^m \leq \bar c - \varepsilon$, which gives a contradiction. \QED
+From equations \eqref{ax1}, \eqref{ax2} we derive $c_j^m \leq \bar c - \varepsilon$, which gives a contradiction. \QED

 {\bf Acknowledgments.} The first and second authors are supported by PRIN 2017JPCAPN ``Qualitative and quantitative aspects of nonlinear PDEs'', and partially supported by GNAMPA-INdAM.
-The third author is supported in part by Grant-in-Aid for Scientific Research (19H00644, 18KK0073, 17H02855, 16K13771) of Japan Society for the Promotion of Science.
+The third author is supported in part by Grant-in-Aid for Scientific Research (JP19H00644, JP18KK0073, JP17H02855, JP16K13771, JP26247014) of Japan Society for the Promotion of Science.